flowscripter/dynamic-cli-framework/README.md

 - All functionality is implemented within one or more `Command` instances.
 - The `CLI` is responsible for:
-  - maintaining a `CommandRegistry` and ensuring the `Command` instances it has registered are available to a `Runner`.
+  - maintaining a `CommandRegistry` and ensuring the `Command` instances it has registered are available when scanning, parsing and executing specified commands.
-  - providing invocation arguments to the `Runner` which parses them and determines which `Command` to execute.
-  - maintaining a `ServiceRegistry` and ensuring the `Service` instances it has registered are available in a `Context`.
+  - maintaining a `ServiceProviderRegistry` and ensuring that services provided by each of the registered `ServiceProvider` instances are available for use by any invoked `Command` via a a `Context`.
-  - executing the specified `Command` providing it with the parsed arguments and a `Context`.
 - Dynamic plugins (enabled by [dynamic-plugin-framework](https://github.com/flowscripter/dynamic-plugin-framework))
   are used to allow:
   - dynamic load and import of one or more `CommandFactory` implementations providing one or more `Command` implementations.
-  - dynamic load and import of one or more `ServiceFactory` implementations providing one or more `Service` implementations.
+  - dynamic load and import of one or more `ServiceProviderFactory` implementations providing one or more `ServiceProvider` implementations.

-The following high level class diagram illustrates these relationships:
+The following high-level conceptual diagram illustrates these relationships:

 ```mermaid
 classDiagram